UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ~~- Add description to treasure-bags, explaining that they must be placed on air~~ ~~- Make cloud-slots destroy other slots diagonally (<--- balance reasons!
 Or else bishop/knight shape is OP)~~

+~~- Fix bug with doomed description (DoomCount goes into negatives.
+Fix this.)~~

+~~- Fix bug with activations arent shown if DOOMED is less than activations.
+This works great for items WITHOUT lives!~~ ~~But its an issue when the item has many lives, activations isnt shown~~